 - You shouldn’t apply heat to the carpet.
 Just make sure no one walks on it in that area until it dries naturally.

-Getting Rid of Water Stains From Carpet
+Water Stain Removal From Carpet

 Synthetic Fibers (Nylon, Polypropylene)